CapVeri vs. Outsourced CAM Reconciliation: In-House Software vs. Third-Party Accounting Firms

 How much do third-party accounting firms charge for CAM reconciliation?

 Third-party accounting firms typically charge $2,000-$5,000 per building per year for CAM reconciliation, depending on building size, number of tenants, and lease complexity.
 For a 20-building portfolio, that translates to $40,000-$100,000 annually.
-CapVeri credit packs start at $499/audit for portfolios of 25+ buildings.
+CapVeri self-serve subscriptions start at $249/mo, with enterprise support above 50 buildings or 500 units.

 Can CapVeri replace our outsourced CAM reconciliation firm?